LonamiWebs/lonamiwebs.github.io/content/blog/woce-1.md

 >
 > The access to the process object.
 This access right is checked against the security descriptor for the process.
 This parameter can be **one or more** of the process access rights.

 One or more, but we're setting zero permissions.
-I told you, reading the documentation is important!
+I told you, reading the documentation is important[^4]!
 The [Process Security and Access Rights][proc-rights] page lists all possible values we could use. `PROCESS_QUERY_INFORMATION` seems to be appropriated:

 > Required to retrieve certain information about a process, such as its token, exit code, and priority class